 - 1/4-cup fresh Thai or regular basil Julienne sliced

 - 4-limes cut into wheels and wedges for garnish

 - Prepare cooking station with cookware, utensils, stock, curry paste, seasoning, and coconut milk.

-- Prepare cutting board with spiral slicer, zester/grater (if zesting limes), mallet, paring knife, and another for cutting and slicing
+- Prepare cutting board with the spiral slicer, zester/grater (if zesting limes), mallet, paring knife, and another for cutting and slicing

 - Saute mushrooms and set aside.

-- Return clarified broth to saucepan and set aside.
+- Add coconut milk and set aside.

 - Fill 4-qt saucepan halfway with water and bring to a boil.

 - Place frozen shrimp in boiling water.
 Tip: To avoid overcooked, rubbery shrimp, as soon as the water resumes a full roaring boil, strain shrimp and immediately rinse under cold water.
 Even if the shrimp is slightly underdone, when it’s returned to the broth before serving, it will finish cooking.